findCP/findCPcli/docs/source - copia/index.rst

-.. findCPcli documentation master file, created by sphinx-quickstart on Wed Jan  1 22:32:28 2020.
+.. findCritical documentation master file, created by sphinx-quickstart on Wed Jan  1 22:32:28 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.